- Use more advanced analytics data to supplement your results data

 Your attention may have been drawn to the 8% conversion from the product page to the shopping basket.
 While this is an important metric to note, further research might show you that 6-8% conversion on this step is in line with industry standards.
 But the 48% exit rate from the product page is unusually high.
 Why is this happening?

-Perhaps visitors aren’t finding relevant products.
+Perhaps visitors are not finding relevant products.
 Do you see visitors spending a long time on the search results listings?
 Is the ratio of viewed products to purchases unusually high?
 If so, you may have identified an inventory or discoverability problem.
 Pass this information to the relevant team; if the experience of finding a product is too difficult, visitors may exit the site permanently.

 Landing and exit pages